BOSM

 BITS Open Sports Meet (BOSM) is the annual sports festival of Birla Institute of Technology and Science, Pilani campus.
-This sports meet, usually held around mid-September is a prominent showcase of sporting talents from around the country and abroad too.
+This sports meet, usually held around mid-September is a prominent showcase of sporting talents from around the country.

-One of the largest student managed Sports fests of the country, BOSM is aimed to provide a platform to colleges from all over India to exhibit their true potential, promoting healthy competition.
+The largest student managed Sports fests of the country, BOSM is aimed to provide a platform to colleges from all over India to exhibit their true potential, promoting healthy competition.

 History

 BOSM was started back in 1986 when it was a one-day event with the organization done by the institute itself.
 After a few years, it was set up as a student-run non-profit organization.
 It is now a four-day festival encompassing everything about sports and witnessing a footfall of over 10,000 students.
 It is also the only college festival in the country to have an official mascot, Baxter.
 Several notable personalities have graced the opening ceremony of BOSM, some of whom are : Dinesh Mongia, Rajyavardhan Singh Rathore, Saba Karim, Akhil Kumar and Krishna Poonia among others.